-When humanity comes face to face with an act of pure selflessness, whether believer or non-believer, we’re given a glimpse of the Divine.
-It’s a glimpse of what we were made to be—beings created in the selfless image of God.
-I’m convinced that our finite corrupt natures see altruism as so completely divergent from the normative human experience that we’re unable to process it—so we weep.
+I believe that when humanity is confronted by an act of pure selflessness, whether believer or non-believer, we’re given a glimpse of the Divine.
+It’s a glimpse of what we’re made to be—beings created in the selfless image of God.
+But unfortunately, our finite and corrupt natures see benevolence and altruism as so wholly foreign to the human experience that we cannot process the response.
+So we weep.

 Every day we receive opportunities to positively impact the people around us—those we know personally and those we don’t.
 Your positive impact doesn’t have to be something as invasive as donating a kidney, though God may impress you to do just that.
 Start where you are.
 Start with a smile, a kind word, or an altruistic gesture with nothing expected in return.
 But when you do it, do it for this reason: that the recipient might, through your actions, be brought face to face with the selfless, loving, entirely altruistic Creator of the Universe.